KyleRego/KyleRego.github.io/collections/_drafts/what-i-learned-developing-anki-books.markdown

 mathjax: false
 ---

 This is a post on some stuff I learned (or just wanted to make a note of) developing [Anki Books](https://github.com/KyleRego/anki_books) which includes the [Anki Record](https://github.com/KyleRego/anki_record) gem (this isolates all of the logic of handling the Anki SQLite databases to a gem).
-I am still working on both of these so this post is really a draft.

 ## method_missing and respond_to_missing